Guidelines for Assessment Reports: Nunavut Mining Regulations

 Environmental baseline study requirements

-Environmental baseline studies will be accepted as part of assessment work in Nunavut, provided they meet the same criteria that other types of report must meet, for example they include maps, contractors' reports, discussion of results with reference to the project and as long as they are performed in conjunction with other types of assessment work on the same mineral claims.
+Environmental baseline studies are accepted as part of assessment work in Nunavut, provided they meet the same criteria that other types of report must meet, and as long as they are performed in conjunction with other types of assessment work on the same mineral claims.
 In other words, a baseline study will not be accepted as a cost of work if it is the only type of work being reported on a particular claim during a particular reporting period.
 These studies must take place as components of a larger field program.
 Expenses incurred in performing environmental baseline studies that exceed 10% of the total cost of geological work in a report will be excluded as a cost of work.
-NMR s 1(1)(c), definition of ‘work'; NMR Sch.
+NMR s 1(1)(c), definition of 'work'; NMR Sch.
 2, s 4(t)

 When submitting archaeological studies as environmental baseline work, the report must include a description of the work done but exclude reference to the location of archaeological sites.
 This is intended to avoid any conflict between the confidentiality provisions of the Nunavut Archaeological and Palaeontological Sites Regulations and NMR s 11(2).

 Simplified reports can be submitted when the cost of work for a report totals less than $20,000, and when only excavation, sampling or the examination of outcrops and surficial deposits, or any combination of them, were performed.
 NMR S.42 (1), (42 (4), Part 2 of Sch.
 2, s 2-11, 17(a-c)

 For more information on the preparation of simplified reports, please see The Simplified Report: a guide for Nunavut prospectors.